Amsterdam is famous for its pancakes, also known as “poffertjes,” due to their unique texture and flavor.

 They are also served in many restaurants, cafes, and pancake houses throughout the city.

-Many visitors to Amsterdam consider trying poffertjes to be an essential part of their trip, and some establishments have become quite famous for their versions of this beloved treat.
+Many visitors to Amsterdam consider trying poffertjes an essential part of their trip, and some establishments have become quite famous for their versions of this beloved treat.

-GVB Amsterdam is the cheapest and best way to go around the Dutch capital.
-If you are in the city for over two days, we recommend buying GVB Public Transport Ticket.
+GVB Amsterdam is the cheapest and best way around the Dutch capital.
+If you are in the city for over two days, we recommend buying a GVB Public Transport Ticket.

 Where to get the best pancakes